APPLY NOW

 • the right to request that we rectify your personal data if it is inaccurate or incomplete;

 • the right to request that we erase your personal data in certain circumstances.
-Please note that there may be circumstances where you ask us to erase your personal data, but we are legally entitled to retain it;
+Please note that there may be circumstances where you ask us to erase your personal data, but we are legally entitled to retain it; and

 • the right to object to, and the right to request that we restrict, our processing of your personal data in certain circumstances.
-Again, there may be circumstances where you object to, or ask us to restrict, our processing of your personal data but we are legally entitled to continue processing your personal data and / or to refuse that request; and
+Again, there may be circumstances where you object to, or ask us to restrict, our processing of your personal data but we are legally entitled to continue processing your personal data and / or to refuse that request.

 You can find out more information about your rights by contacting the Information Commissioner’s Office, or by searching their website at https://ico.org.uk/.
+Additionally, you have the right to lodge a complaint against us, which you can do by contacting the Information Commissioner’s Office at www.ico.org.uk/make-a-complaint.

 CONTACTING US

-If you would like further information on the collection, use, disclosure, transfer or processing of your personal data or the exercise of any of the rights listed above, please address questions, comments and requests to executive@10000internsfoundation.com.
+If you would like further information on the collection, use, disclosure, transfer or processing of your personal data or the exercise of any of the rights listed above, please address questions, comments and requests to [email protected].